MinchinWeb/prjct/README.rst

 jrnl Integration
 ''''''''''''''''

-``jrnl`` is a commandline program written in Python.
+``jrnl`` is a command line program written in Python.
 It allows notes to be written in plain text, and has various importers and exporters.
 The thought is to write a note in ``jrnl`` about a project, and include todo items as part of the note.
 The though was to use the checkbox style used on GitHub.